investmentblockchain/IBP-Core/src/leveldb/README.md

 and also control over the behavior of individual reads and writes.

 * **include/comparator.h**: Abstraction for user-specified comparison function.
-If you icpro just bytewise comparison of keys, you can use the default comparator, but clients can write their own comparator implementations if they icpro custom ordering (e.g. to handle different character encodings, etc.)
+If you ibp just bytewise comparison of keys, you can use the default comparator, but clients can write their own comparator implementations if they ibp custom ordering (e.g. to handle different character encodings, etc.)

 * **include/iterator.h**: Interface for iterating over data.
 You can get an iterator from a DB object.